Azure/caf-terraform-landingzones-accelerator/README.md

 You can then customize your environment by following the steps inside the [configuration folder](./configuration) and review our sample configuration [onboarding video here](https://www.youtube.com/watch?v=M5BXm30IpdY)

+## Enterprise scale

+To build an Enterprise Scale or deploy reference implementations into a landingzone you can start from here [with the starter kit.](./enterprise_scale/README.md)

 ## Starter template

 The purpose of this repository is to provide you with a starting point when composing your Cloud Adoption Framework for Azure landing zones on Terraform.
 It provides sample files, folder structure, and advice on how to get started creating an Infrastructure as Code DevOps environment.